Welcome to Supasheet

 - Edge Functions — Deno-powered admin endpoints for user management

-The frontend (React 19 + Vite + TanStack Router) introspects your schema through Supasheet's supasheet meta schema and dynamically renders a full CMS — CRUD forms, all six view types, dashboards, charts, reports, file browsers, and admin pages — without you writing any UI code.
+The frontend (React 19 + Vite + TanStack Router) introspects your schema through Supasheet's supasheet meta schema and dynamically renders a full CMS — CRUD forms, all seven view types, dashboards, charts, reports, file browsers, and admin pages — without you writing any UI code.

 Getting Started